jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/observes/etls/arm-etl.md

 the warehouse (redshift).

 :::note
-Local execution and sending of jobs will require access to the 'prod_observes' role
+Local execution and sending of jobs will require to [setup your terminal](/development/setup/terminal) and have access to the `prod_observes` role and the `CACHIX_AUTH_TOKEN` environment variable.
 :::

 ## Architecture